jordanbichot/ageCalculatorAppAngular/README.md

 ### Useful resources

-- [ViewChild](https://angular.io/api/core/ViewChild) - This decorator can be used to access the child component from the parent componenent.
+- [ViewChild](https://angular.io/api/core/ViewChild) - This decorator can be used to access the child component from the parent component.

 ## Author